 You can sense how they appreciate each other.
 They freely accept their differences.
 They both are confident, responsible and believe in trust.
 They simply allow each other to be their own person.
 In my eyes, that’s the key….to the front door (if you want in).

-The Keys to the Front and to the Back Door
+Keys to the Front Door and to the Back Door

 Always Keep Both Keys on Hand And DON’T LOSE EM!

-Please let me know how I can help you help your clients.
-If a persons’ emotions are significantly part of your case, I can provide the person’s true story which explain to others why emotions matter.
+If a persons’ emotions are significantly part of your case, I can provide the person’s true story which explain to others how emotions are shaped by experiences and why emotions matter.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.